Collagen Crosslinking In San Diego, CA

 Risks of CXL

 CXL is a very safe, almost always effective, procedure.
-It does not carry the risks of a corneal transplant, after which there is a serious risk of infection or transplant rejection.
+It does not carry the risks of a corneal transplant procedure.

 Recovery from CXL